andrewstarritt/ace/README.md

 The following special commands have been added to ACE.

+%B : Backup     - save current content of the edit session to the to/target file.<br>
 %E : Exchange   - swap last search for text and last inserted text strings.<br>
+%B : Intermediate - save current content of the edit session to a temporary file.<br>
 %L : LimitSet   - re-define the of number of lines searched for text.<br>
 %N : Numbers    - toggle on/off line number inclusion with P/P-.<br>
 %P : Prompt     - toggle off/on the '>' command prompt<br>